 Make a batch of delicious vanilla snow ice cream with 2 ingredients and big bowl of freshly-fallen snow!
 It’s a super winter activity to do with your family or your students, and it tastes so good!

-Using snow as a main ingredient in a dish sounded so bizarre to me, but I kept seeing all these recipes for snow ice cream all over the net, and in every one, people raved about how good it tasted.
+Using snow as a main ingredient in a dish sounded so bizarre to me, but I kept seeing all these recipes for snow ice cream (also known as snow cream) all over the net, and in every one, people raved about how good it tasted.
 Plus I’ve made maple sugar candy pops on the snow many times, and that’s always fantastic.

 …until I tasted it.
 O.M.G.
 I never thought I’d say it, but snow ice cream is delicious.
 I mean SERIOUSLY delicious.
-It was better than any store-bought ice cream I’d ever tasted.
-Rich and sweet and packed with flavour.
+It’s better than any store-bought ice cream I’ve ever tasted.
+It’s rich and sweet and packed with flavour.
 And it was so easy and fun to make!

 This recipe makes quite a big batch of snow ice cream, so it’s perfect for making with a group of children or students.
 If you’re making it for just a few, you can freeze your leftovers.